rgrzhang/RogerZhang/Roger_Project/DEcomments.md

 - l.243.
 Figure 3 would be more informative with a log scale vertically.
 It also is not clear what you mean precisely by "random initial conditions".
 How did you select your 50 initial states?
+[Answer: uniform in biologically meaningfully simplex.]
 What convinces you that you have sufficient numerical evidence to infer GAS?
+[50 took about 10 seconds; would have been better to do 1000 at least.
+It would also be better to use Latin hypercube sampling.]

 - l.265.
 This could also be deduced from the eigenvalues analytically.